hack3rs.ca network-security

 Detect,Firewall auth anomaly review,SOC Lead,SIEM saved search,weekly

-$ why-it-matters: CSF becomes useful when tied to named owners and evidence.
-This simple tracker teaches the habit of connecting framework categories to operational reality.
+$ why-it-matters: CSF becomes useful the moment it is tied to named owners and verifiable evidence.
+This simple tracker builds the habit of connecting framework categories to operational reality rather than leaving them as policy language.

 Search for "ownerless" controls (quality check on your tracker)